OCR-D/ocr-d.github.io/page.md

 For such typeset clusters, the `pg:TextStyle/@fontFamily` attribute should be re-used.

 This specification doesn't restrict the naming of font families.
-However, we recommend to choose one of the following list of type group names if
+However, we recommend to choose one of the following list of type groups names if
 applicable:

   * `textura`